chipsalliance/VeeRwolf/README.md

 ### Serial boot

 In serial boot mode, the UART waits for a program in Intel Hex format to be sent to the UART.
 Upon completion, the program will be launched.

+## CPU configuration

+SweRVolf currently supports the SweRV EH1 and EL2 cores.
+For all targets SweRV EH1 is used by default unless there are hardware limitations (e.g. FPGA size) that only allows using SweRV EL2.
+All targets can optionally use SweRV EL2 by passing  `--flag=cpu_el2` as a run option to FuseSoC, e.g. `fusesoc run --target=sim --flag=cpu_el2 swervolf` will run the default simulation example using SweRV EL2.
+Also note that the max frequency of the processors can differ.
+E.g. on the Nexys A7 board SweRV EH1 will run at 50MHz while SweRV EL2 runs at 25MHz.
+The `clk_freq_hz` register in the system controller will always show the correct value.
+The bootloader and Zephyr board support is also set up to automatically adapt timer and UART speeds to the runtime-detected clock speed.